 Located in Pasadena, California, JPL has a campus-like environment situated on 177 acres in the foothills of the San Gabriel Mountains and offers a work environment unlike any other: we inspire passion, foster innovation, build collaboration, and reward excellence.

-Join a NASA flight software team working on an Earth-orbiting spacecraft with a mission to measure Earth’s changing ecosystems.
-This mission is called NASA/ISRO SAR (NISAR).
+Join a NASA flight software team working on a Jupiter-orbiting spacecraft with a mission to achieve close encounter of the moon Europa for conducting scientific observation.
+This mission is called the Europa Clipper project.
 As a flight software internal tester, you will be responsible for testing flight software components that control the spacecraft.
-Use your creativity and cleverness to understand the flight system, explore flight software code, write test scenarios, expose flight software bugs, and create tools.
+Use your creativity and ingenuity to understand the flight system, explore flight software code, write test scenarios, expose flight software bugs, and create tools.
+Perform maintenance of the flight software testing environment to improve its usability and efficiency.
 Work with software that implements spacecraft capabilities including command, communication, data management, instrument management, and fault protection.
 You will be working in NASA/JPL's Flight Software and Avionics Systems section.

 - Must be currently enrolled at an accredited college or university studying Computer Science, Computer Engineering, or related subject matter